Flying Bark Productions

 Flying Bark Productions Pty.
-Ltd. (formerly known as Yoram Gross Film Studios, Yoram Gross-Village Roadshow and Yoram Gross-EM.TV) is an Australian entertainment and animation studio that is a subsidiary of Belgian production company Studio 100.
-The studio acts as a full-service production facility across feature films, television and an assorted range of digital content.
+Ltd. (formerly known as Yoram Gross Film Studios, Yoram Gross-Village Roadshow and Yoram Gross-EM.TV) is an Australian animation studio and entertainment company that is a subsidiary of Belgian production company Studio 100.
+The studio acts as a full-service production facility across feature films, television, and an assorted range of digital content.
 The studio was established by Yoram and Sandra Gross in 1967 as Yoram Gross Film Studios, and its stake was acquired by Australian media group Village Roadshow in 1996 before their stake was sold to German media & entertainment company EM.TV & Merchandising.

 History

 In January 1996, Yoram Gross Film Studios announced they had established a partnership with Australian media group Village Roadshow, with the interest of Yoram Gross Film Studios being sold to them under their motion picture production division Village Roadshow Pictures.
 The company was later renamed to Yoram Gross-Village Roadshow, with Greg Coote, producer and founder of Village Roadshow's American division Village Roadshow Pictures, and Graham Burke, Village Roadshow's president & CEO, joining the renamed Australian animation studio's board.
 The studio agreed to produce ten animated series with Village Roadshow's television division.
-One year later in October 1997, Yoram Gross-Village Roadshow made a co-production pact with Europe-based German production and distribution company EM.TV & Merchandising AG, with whom they jointly handled television productions.
+One year later, in October 1997, Yoram Gross-Village Roadshow made a co-production pact with Europe-based German production and distribution company EM.TV & Merchandising AG, with whom they jointly handled television productions.
 Following this successful partnership, and with Village Roadshow seeking an exit from television production, EM.TV & Merchandising bought out Village Roadshow's interest in Yoram Gross-Village Roadshow in 1999, renaming the company to Yoram Gross-EM.TV.
 EM.TV was also now distributing the animation studio's programmes worldwide.
 By December 1999, Yoram Gross-EM.TV launched their own in-house licensing division named YG-EM Licensing to handle their own productions including EM.TV's co-production alongside their Junior programming catalogue.

+In March 2004, Yoram Gross-EM.TV expanded into the American production services by joining forces with American production outfit Coote/Hayes Productions (aka Village Roadshow Pictures Television), in order to establish a Los-Angleses based American production subsidiary that handles the Australian animation studio's programming in the United States and Latin America, entitled Yoram Gross USA.
+This new American production subsidiary signed a home video deal with Miramax to distribute Yoram Gross-EM.TV's series Flipper & Lopaka on DVD for a July release, while Edward Olson had been named president of Yoram Gross USA to oversee distribution of the studios library in those countries.

+On November 15, 2004, Yoram Gross-EM.TV had appointed Guy Gross, son of Yoram Gross-EM.TV founder Yoram Gross & film composer, previously directed the company's Australian/French series Old Tom and composed all of Yoram Gross-EM.TV's animated series, as producer and director for all of the production projects of the Australian entertainment studio.